Bcu.Cict.CmsApi.Entities.Content.Corporate.Content.MediaItem?.AlternativeText

 How has your course helped you to prepare for your final project?

 There are many different strands of Applied Theatre from Theatre-In-Education to Political Theatre and everything in between.
 The course is carefully structured to provide us with the opportunity to explore all the varying aspects and find what styles suit us best as individual practitioners.
 All of the lecturers on the course including visiting lecturers have/had successful careers in the Applied Theatre industry and have so much useful knowledge and experience to pass on to us.
 They also know many industry professionals that we can reach out for support in more niche areas of exploration dependent on our interests.
 We often talk on the course about having a metaphorical tool-box that we put all the little gems of Applied Theatre knowledge in and then using those tools to shape future work.
 By the start of third year I had gained experience working with young people using drama, knowledge on theatre marketing strategies, project planning, funding bids, producing theatre, devising and writing new theatre and creating theatre for varying community groups.
 In addition to this we have a variety of weekly performance skill sessions in Movement, Voice and Singing.
 All of this helped when creating the final project as it set us up with the necessary skill set and grounding to be able to devise and produce an entire festival.
-It is also important to note that the pandemic was devastating as a drama school student with so many exciting experiences having to be canceled and the theatres being closed, however, on reflection I acknowledge how much being a student during this time has taught me.
+It is also important to note that the pandemic was devastating as a drama school student with so many exciting experiences having to be cancelled and the theatres being closed, however, on reflection I acknowledge how much being a student during this time has taught me.
 I now also have additional experience in producing online performances and a resilience like never before.

 What are your future aspirations?